 Khopra Danda trek is a newly introduced trekking trail in the Annapurna region.
 This trek offers the same stunning views and sceneries of the Annapurna region as the other treks of the Annapurna region do.
 What’s different about this trek is that it offers all those views from different angles and different perspectives.

 Khopra Danda Trek is not as hard as other treks.
 This trek is suitable for trekkers who are here with their families having children or older members as the trails are made properly and are easy to walk on.
-If you are looking for something with a short and easy hike offering you the best view possible with crowds, the Khopra Danda trek might fulfill your request.

 This trek is also known with the name of Khopra Ridge Trek or Khayer Lake Trek.
 This trek is recently introduced so the trails are quite unspoiled and exotic.
 Trekkers who have done this trek have stated that this trek is one of the best viewpoint trek in western Nepal.